The Hidden Companionship of Sadness

 not when you are old

-But when you are very young
+but when you are very young

-Because it is everywhere
+because it is everywhere

-In mommy’s ash tray
+in mommy’s ash tray

-In daddy’s headaches
+in daddy’s headaches

-In haunted photo album faces that imitated merriment
+in haunted photo album faces

-And in grandma’s nails
+and in grandma’s nails

 which she gnawed like a trapped ferret

-While she watched American Bandstand
+while she watched American Bandstand

-And tried to dodge the rain drops of
+the rain drops of insanity

-Until she was drenched.
+until she was drenched.

 Comments